SaldiriSMC/email_automation_resume_parser/README.md

 Dependence on external services (AWS, Google Sheets) means that any downtime or service changes could affect the application's performance.
 ### Security:
 Ensuring the security and privacy of the extracted data and handling of service account credentials is critical and needs continuous monitoring and improvements.
+### Resume Formats
+The application might struggle with highly formatted or non-standard resume layouts.
+While it performs well with standard formats, unusual or complex designs may reduce the accuracy of data extraction.